Current Opportunities

 Graduate House

-Serving as positive role models, Residence Advisors demonstrate responsible behavior, good academic standing, and professionalism.
-Residence Advisors build trust and foster well-being while engaging in intentional conversations with residents, practice active listening, and provide referrals to residence and/or campus resources while maintaining confidentiality and sound judgement.
+Serving as positive role models, Residence Dons demonstrate responsible behavior, good academic standing, and professionalism.
+Residence Dons build trust and foster well-being while engaging in intentional conversations with residents, practice active listening, and provide referrals to residence and/or campus resources while maintaining confidentiality and sound judgement.

-Residence Advisors submit: programming proposals and evaluations, reimbursements, and incident reports in a timely manner.
-Residence Advisors communicate regularly with Residence Staff, attend all scheduled meetings, training sessions, and professional development sessions.
-They also assist with move-in and move-out procedures, Fall Campus Day, Residence Advisor/Don hiring, residence tours, and room inspections.
-In addition to on call shifts, Residence Advisors are also scheduled on a rotating basis to assist with assigned Residence Advisor tasks within the building.
+Residence Dons submit: programming proposals and evaluations, reimbursements, and incident reports in a timely manner.
+Residence Dons communicate regularly with Residence Staff, attend all scheduled meetings, training sessions, and professional development sessions.
+They also assist with move-in and move-out procedures, Fall Campus Day, Residence Don hiring, residence tours, and room inspections.
+In addition to on call shifts, Residence Dons are also scheduled on a rotating basis to assist with assigned Residence Don tasks within the building.

 Applicants must demonstrate that they meet the following qualifications: